-So, knowing that benefits communication is complicated (even if it’s not intentional), this blog will focus on equip you to reframe confusing Open Enrollment terms to make them more understandable.
+So, knowing that benefits communication is complicated (even if it’s not intentional), this blog will equip you to reframe confusing Open Enrollment terms to raise your employees’ understanding of the terms.

 Embedded deductible or deductible

-We just wrote a blog on how “high deductible” can seem like a dirty word.
+If you’ve read our blog on how “high deductible” can seem like a dirty word, you have a glimpse at some of the confusing benefits jargon.
 Instead of saying “deductible” what can you say instead?

 Don’t Say: “Deductible”.

 Say: “The amount of money you need to spend before your insurance benefits cover costs”.
 You can get to the specifics and nuances later.
 If you feel more comfortable adding a caveat, you can say “In most cases, this refers to how much money you need to spend before your insurance will be available”.

 Say: “Everyone in your family will have their own personal level of money to spend you can receive insurance benefits.
 However, there will also be a level of money the whole family needs to spend before insurance benefits are available.
 In this case, once you hit the family level, all expenses will be paid, regardless of if everyone in the family has spent the individual level”

 Before you attempt to release your benefits communication, make sure your audience knows what a deductible is.
 If they don’t, have them read number one.
 After that, you’ll be ready to give them your rephrased version.

 Don’t say: “High Deductible Health Plan” or “Catastrophic Plan”